Tupolev Tu-204: Tu-214

-On 16 August 2022, United Aircraft Corporation announced plans to increase Tupolev Tu-214 production to at least 10-12 aircraft per year, with the aim to produce 70 Tupolev Tu-214 by 2030.
-The first Tu-214 for commercial flights will appear in 2023.
+On 16 August 2022, United Aircraft Corporation announced plans to increase Tupolev Tu-214 production to at least 10 to 12 aircraft per year, with the aim to produce 70 Tupolev Tu-214 by 2030.
+It was said the first Tu-214 for commercial flights expected to appear in 2024, then delayed to 2025, but later that year in November, a 100% Russian-made prototype had its maiden flight as a testbed.

 Tu-214ON

 The Tu-214ON is an observation version of the Tu-204-200, equipped for Treaty on Open Skies missions and built by Kazan Aircraft Production Association.
 Vega Radio Engineering Corporation was contracted for the development of airborne surveillance system, ground-based complex and other mission equipment for the aircraft.
 It is equipped with one A-84ON panoramic camera, one AK-111 topographic camera and two perspective AK-112 digital aerial cameras to capture high-resolution aerial photography.
 Two video cameras, a Raduga infrared thermographic camera and Ronsard Side looking airborne radar are also fitted.

 The first Tu-214ON (RA-64519) was demonstrated at the MAKS-2011 international air show in Moscow.
 It performed its first test flight on 1 June 2011, which was followed by a series of 24 flights by December 2011.
 The Ministry of Defence of the Russian Federation conducted state tests to verify the air and ground equipment of the Tu-214ON aircraft in April 2013.
 The jet was delivered to the Russian Defence Ministry on 22 August 2013.
 The second airliner (RA-64525) made its first flight on 18 December 2013 and was delivered on 4 July 2014.
 The Tu-214ON is set to replace the Tupolev Tu-154 and Antonov An-30 aircraft in the role.

-After Russia withdrew from the Treaty on Open Skies in 2021, the two Tu-214ON used for treaty observation missions have been used for military observation flights in Crimea.
+After Russia withdrew from the Treaty on Open Skies in 2021 in response to the United States's earlier withdrawal in 2020, the two Tu-214ON used for treaty observation missions have been used for military observation flights in Crimea.